mailsac/mailsac-examples/services/private_domains/private_domains.rst

 #.
 Configure TXT DNS record for DKIM

-   Create a TXT record for DKIM with the hostname and value found on the DN Setup page in the Mailsac dashboard.
+   Create a TXT record for DKIM with the hostname and value found on the DNS Setup page in the Mailsac dashboard.